Bought the New Yorker 12 years ago - have worn it death. Spoke to Oska and decided on the Fino New Yorker - it is the most gorgeous hat ever! Thanks

 My Panama hat got thoroughly drenched in the Rain.

 Don't put it in front of a heat source, like a fire, hairdryer, heater or the sun (unless it's on your head) - it will make it shrink and go all wonky.
 The idea is to let it slowly dry out.
-If you live somewhere humid, putting it in a room with a fan on lightly will help.
+If you live somewhere humid, putting it in a room with a fan on lightly will help, and air conditioning will dry it out nicely.

 My hat flew off into the ocean or pool.

 Now we are talking about a completely soaked hat.
 Scoop it out, and shake off as much water as you can, without tearing the brim off.
-Then put it back on your head.
+Then put it back on your head (I know it is wet - but it is the only option).

 My Panama Hat got wet, and the brim is all rippled/wrinkled.